RocketMan/zookeeper/docs/Albums.md

 ### Delete

-Delete the album with tag \_id_ by sending a DELETE request to `api/v1/album/_id_`.
+Delete the album with tag :id by sending a DELETE request to `api/v1/album/:id`.
 Delete will fail if the album has reviews, or if it has ever been in the a-file or has charted.
 X-APIKEY authentication required; you must belong to the 'm' group.